CodePushGo/website/src/content/blog/en/how-ccpa-enforcement-impacts-apps.md

     -   Use end-to-end encryption to safeguard user data.
     -   Store user consent securely.
-    -   Opt for privacy-focused update tools, such as Capgo.
+    -   Opt for privacy-focused update tools, such as CodePushGo.
     -   Regularly run security audits and keep privacy policies updated.

 For ongoing compliance, consider using tools designed to meet CCPA rules.
-For example, colenso shared their experience with Capgo:
+For example, colenso shared their experience with CodePushGo:

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @Capgo." [\[9\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." [\[9\]](https://capgo.app/)